-The Pulitzer Center’s connections with Southern Illinois University Carbondale are deep: Our Advisory Council member Bill Freivogel is director of SIUC’s Department of Journalism and a long-time friend and colleague of Pulitzer Center Executive Director Jon Sawyer from their days at the St. Louis Post-Dispatch.
+The Pulitzer Center’s connections with Southern Illinois University Carbondale are deep: Bill Freivogel, on our original Advisory Council, is the former director of SIUC’s Department of Journalism and a long-time friend and colleague of Pulitzer Center Executive Director Jon Sawyer from their days at the St. Louis Post-Dispatch.
 SIUC was one of the founding charter members of the Pulitzer Center Consortium when it formally launched in January 2009.
 SIUC began as Illinois’ second teachers college in 1869 with a dozen academic departments and an inaugural class of 143.
 It now ranks among Illinois’ most comprehensive public universities.

 Connected with the school is the Paul Simon Public Policy Institute, which hosts numerous nationally renowned speakers and panelists on issues such as war, politics and the impact of digital media.